ViniciusBG/ViniciusBG/README.md

 I'm a "Full Stack" Data Scientist who is fascinated by creating end-to-end projects (deploying), explainable machine learning models and predicting human behaviour.
 I really enjoy all the steps from the Data Science pipeline: collecting data, exploring, modelling, dockerizing and mantaining the model quality along the time.
 I believe the term full stack data scientist is a good description for what I do!

 You'll probably find many unfinished work here.
-Unfortunately, time is being short for dealing and with end-to-end side projects, but I'm doing my best to improve it.
+Unfortunately, time is being short for dealing and with end-to-end side projects, but I'm doing my best to improve it and turn this profile into a portifolio.

 ### 💼 Where I am currently working at/as
 - [Ambev Tech - Data Scientist](https://ambevtech.com.br/) 💼

 ### 💻 What am I currenty confortable with?
 - Languages: Python, SQL
-- Reproducible ML: Kedro, Airflow, MLFlow
+- Reproducible ML: Airflow, Kedro, MLFlow
-- Unix, Docker/Docker Compose (studying kuberenets)
+- Unix, Docker/Docker Compose
 - Business intelligence: Metabase, Google Data Studio, Power BI
 - Versioning: Git, Github
 - CI/CD - Github Actions and Azure Devops